ProlificLabs/shakesearch_old/README.md

 ### New Features

 - Model that answers questions about the works of Shakespeare.
 E.g. someone could ask `How did "Romeo and Juliet" end?` and then the model would answer it.
 This could be done by fine-tuning OpenAI's GPT-3 on the works (although it probably already knows it), and then calling the prompts through their API.
 - If users end up using it to read the works, they would probably want their reading progress to be saved.
-After all, it can be *quite* annoying to find where you left off.
+After all, it can be *quite* annoying to have to look for where you left off.
 In order to do that, users should be able to login, and we should store their reading progress in a DB.
 - Search suggestions and spelling suggestions in the way Google does it.
 (I.e. by having the suggestions drop down.)